felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/receive-orders.md

 ## Order Statuses

+---

-In this section, we capitalise the first letter of Just Eat statuses to make them easier to distinguish from HubRise status names.
+**IMPORTANT NOTE:** In this section, we capitalise the first letter of Just Eat statuses to make them easier to distinguish from HubRise status names.
 For example, `Successful` is a Just Eat status, while `accepted` is a HubRise status.

+---

 ### Just Eat Statuses